Trangthu510/Trangthu510.github.io/_posts/2022-09-21-simulation-project.md

 Square Error: 0.004928

 ***WHY different distributions are IMPORTANT?***
-**Because the patient rate based on the real-data set is changed all the time depend on different period.
-Different distributions will tell you the behind story about pandemic situation and will make the model bcome much more realistic**
+Because the patient rate based on the real-data set is changed all the time depend on different period.
+Different distributions will tell you the behind story about pandemic situation and will make the model become much more realistic.
+{: .message }

 ## SIMULATION IMPLEMENTATION METHOD: